 There’s no shortage of stunning, natural beauty in South Dakota.
 One of the state’s best-known destinations is Black Hills National Forest.
 Visitors to the park can find plenty of places to set up a picnic and soak in the scenery.
 The Strawberry Picnic Ground on Strawberry Hill includes picnic tables, charcoal grills, a fire ring, and a path to a small pond.
 If you’re looking for something sweet to nibble on, the hand-dipped truffles at the Chubby Chipmunk make the chocolate shop worth the 5-mile drive.

 42. TENNESSEE // CUMBERLAND PARK

 Location: Nashville, Tennessee

 At Cumberland Park in Nashville, running out of things to do is a challenge.
 The space is home to a climbing wall, a walking path, an amphitheater, and two water-spurting "spraygrounds."
-Guests can pack their own picnic meal or show up in time for the annual Ragin Cajun Crawfish Boil in May, or any number of their free music events, from jazz concerts to "full moon pickin' parties," throughout the year.
+Guests can pack their own picnic meal or show up in time for the annual Ragin Cajun Crawfish Boil in spring, or any number of their free music events, from jazz concerts to full moon parties, throughout the year.